BMW vows to rev up electric car rollout | Malay Mail

 Meanwhile, manufacturers know electric cars will only find receptive buyers if the charging infrastructure is in place to support them.

-They pressed Chancellor Angela Merkel on that point in a high-level meeting in Berlin last night.
+They pressed Chancellor Angela Merkel on that point in a high-level meeting in Berlin on Monday night.

 Politicians, car bosses and union representatives agreed that by 2030 there should be enough charging points to support between seven and 10 million electric vehicles on German roads, the VDA industry federation told news agency DPA.

-Mammoth Volkswagen has also jumped feet-first into an ambitious electric strategy, planning 70 new models by 2028 and shooting for sales of 22 million over a decade. — AFP
+Mammoth Volkswagen has also jumped feet-first into an ambitious electric strategy, planning 70 new models by 2028 and shooting for sales of 22 million over a decade. — AFP-Relaxnews